Agents including Mendes and Raiola vow to fight FIFA transfer reforms | Goal.com

 "As far as we are concerned, it sends a clean and positive, we think, message to FIFA on where we are on this."

-FIFA have previously said they are ready to open their door is open to dialogue with intermediaries across Europe.
+FIFA have previously said their door is open to dialogue with intermediaries across Europe.
 They have been contacted by Goal for a response.